 The discount rate was based on a combination of the expected long-term rate of return on plan assets and the municipal bond rate.

-Mortality rates were based on the PubG-2010(B) improved generationally using MP-2020 improvement ratesm weighted per IMRF experience study dated December 14, 2020.
+Mortality rates were based on the PubG-2010(B) improved generationally using MP-2020 improvement rates weighted per IMRF experience study dated December 14, 2020; age 83 for males, age 87 for females.

 Change in the Total OPEB Liability